 A modification of a financial asset occurs when the contractual terms governing the cash flows of a financial asset are renegotiated or otherwise modified between initial recognition and maturity of the financial asset.
 A modification affects the amount and/or timing of the contractual cash flows either immediately or at a future date.
 In addition, the introduction or adjustment of existing covenants of an existing loan would constitute a modification even if these new or adjusted covenants do not yet affect the cash flows immediately but may affect the cash flows depending on whether the covenant is or is not met (e.g. a change to the increase in the interest rate that arises when covenants are breached).
 The Group and the Bank renegotiate loans to customers in financial difficulty to maximise collection and minimise the risk of default.
 A loan forbearance is granted in cases where although the borrower made all reasonable efforts to pay under the original contractual terms, there is a high risk of default or default has already happened and the borrower is expected to be able to meet the revised terms.
 The revised terms in most of the cases include an extension of the maturity of the loan, changes to the timing of the cash flows of the loan (principal and interest repayment), reduction in the amount of cash flows due (principal and interest forgiveness), change in interest rates and amendments to covenants.
 The Bank has a forbearance policy in place to cater for requests for restructuring of debts.
-When a financial asset is modified, the Group and the Bank assess whether this modification results in derecognition.
-In accordance with the Group's and the Bank's policy, a modification results in derecognition when it gives rise to substantially different terms.
-To determine if the modified terms are substantially different from the original contractual terms, the Group and the Bank consider the following:
+When a financial asset is modified, the Group and the Bank's policy, a modification results in derecognition when it gives rise to substantially different terms.
+To determine if the modified terms are substantially different from the original contractual terms, the Group and the Bank's policy, a modification results in derecognition when it gives rise to substantially different terms.
+To determine if the modified terms are substantially different from the original contractual terms, the Group and the Bank's policy.

 - Qualitative factors, such as contractual cash flows after modification are no longer SPPI, change in currency or when rights to cash flows between the original counterparties expire because a new debtor replaces the original debtor (unless both debtors are under common control), the extent of change in interest rates, and maturity.
 If these do not clearly indicate a substantial modification, then; - A quantitative assessment is performed to compare the present value of the remaining contractual cash flows under the original terms with the contractual cash flows under the revised terms, both amounts discounted at the original effective interest rate.
 If the difference in present value is greater than 10% the Group deems the arrangement is substantially different leading to derecognition.
-When performing a quantitative assessment of a modification or renegotiation of a credit-impaired financial asset or a purchased or originated credit-impaired financial asset that was subject to a write-off, the Group and the Bank consider the expected (rather than the contractual) cash flows before modification or renegotiation and compares those with the contractual cash flows after modification or renegotiation.
+When performing a quantitative assessment of a modification or renegotiation of a credit-impaired financial asset or a purchased or originated credit-impaired financial asset that was subject to a write-off, the Group and the Bank consider the expected (rather than the contractual) cash flows before modification or renegotiation and compares those with the contractual cash flows after modification.

-Risk Management Objectives and Policies (Cont'd)

-6.1 Credit risk Analysis (Cont'd)

-6.1.10 Loans and Advances (Cont'd)
+Risk Management Objectives and Policies (Cont'd) 6.1 Credit risk Analysis (Cont'd) 6.1.10 Loans and Advances (Cont'd)